percona/pmm/source/install/docker-setting-up.rst

 `Installing and using specific PMM Server version <docker-setting-up.html#pmm-docker-specific-version>`_
 ----------------------------------------------------------------------------------------------------------

-To install a specific |pmm-server| version instead of the latest one, just put desired version number after the colon.
+To install a specific PMM Server version instead of the latest one, just put desired version number after the colon.
 Also in this scenario it may be useful to `prevent updating PMM Server via the web interface <https://www.percona.com/doc/percona-monitoring-and-management/glossary.option.html>`_ with the ``DISABLE_UPDATES`` docker option.